 The bus will take around 2 hours and tickets can be booked here (the bus books up quickly so I recommend reserving in advance).

 Athens Ivy Suites – This mid-range hotel is an excellent choice while staying in Athens.
 Centrally located to all the Greek capital has to offer.
 They have a number of comfortable rooms available and there is also an on-site bar and a wonderful terrace boasting views over Athens.
 Click here to see their availability

 The Modernist Athens – For those looking for a luxury escape in Athens, this 4-star hotel is an excellent choice.
 It has a fantastic location for exploring the city, a number of plush rooms available and a range of amenities to ensure your stay is a great one.
 Click here to see their availability

 101 Adrianou Apartments – This aparthotel is an excellent choice if you’d like to have your own, self-catering space in Athens while still enjoying the benefits of staying in a hotel.
 There are a number of comfortable and fully-furnished different flats available that range in size, so you can find the right on to suit your needs.
 Click here to see their availability

-City Circus Athens – If you’re visiting Athens in winter solo or on a tight budget, this hostel is a great choice for you.
+City Circus Athens – If you’re visiting Athens in winter solo or on a tight budget in Greece, this hostel is a great choice for you.
 They have both private rooms and dorm beds available along with great shared spaces perfect for meeting other travelers.
 Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Athens hotels!